 However, as a Crystal Palace supporter, I can distinctly remember our centre-forward in the early Sixties, Cliff Holton, wearing gloves, and yellow ones at that.
 He played with distinction as a forward and half-back for the Arsenal for 11 years before becoming a bit of a journeyman.
 Sadly now deceased, he was a big man and highly intelligent.
 Whether playing in defence or attack he was very uncompromising and a prolific goal-scorer.

 You would suggest at your peril that his desire to keep his hands warm was some sort of indication that he was wanting in some way.

-I’m Sorry – and I say this with due respect to my Home Counties coal mining brothers – but if the only defender of glove wearers comes from Surrey I think I can rest my case.
+Well Iain, Cliff Holton might have been ‘a big man and highly intelligent’, but so is Leo Fortune-West and Leopold does not wear gloves.
+I’m sorry – and I say this with due respect to my Home Counties coal mining brothers – but if the only defender of glove-wearers comes from Surrey, I think I can rest my case.

 This article first appeared in print in issue 30 of popular STAND fanzine, published in April 2005.